Sonni dynasty: Sources

 The seventeenth century chronicles, the Tarikh al-Sudan and the Tarikh al-fattash describe the history of the Songhay people and provide lists of their rulers.
-The Tarikh al-Sudan gives a list of the earlier rulers of the Za dynasty whose mythical founder Za Alayaman lived before the 10th century and the arrival of Islam.
-Both chronicles provide details on Ali Kulun (or Ali Golom) the founder of the Sunni dynasty.
-He revolted against the hegemony of the Mali Empire.
-A date is not given in the chronicles but the comment in the Tarikh al-fattash that the fifth ruler was in power at time when Mansa Musa made his pilgrimage suggests that Ali Kulun reigned around the end of the 14th century.
+The Tarikh al-Sudan gives a list of the earlier rulers of the Za dynasty, whose founder Za Alayaman lived before the 10th century and the arrival of Islam.
+The two chronicles agree on the first and last rulers of the dynasty but differ on the number and order of the intervening rulers.

+Debate Over Origins

-Both chronicles associate Ali Kulun (or Ali Golom) with the Mali court.
-The Tarikh al-Sudan relates that his father was Za Yasoboy, and as a son of a subordinate ruler of the Mali Empire, he had to serve the sultan of Mali.
+The chronicles describe how Ali Kulun (or Ali Golom), the founder of the Sunni dynasty, revolted against the hegemony of the Mali Empire.
+Both associate him with the Mali court.
+The Tarikh al-Sudan relates that his father was Za Yasoboy, and as a son of a subordinate ruler of the Mali Empire he had to serve the Mansa.
+Assuming that Ali Kulun really existed, Hunwick estimated his revolt to have occurred in the early 14th century.
+Others have disputed this, however.
+Paolo de Moraes-Farias, citing contemporary epigraphic evidence and the existence of a giant of the same name in Tuareg mythology, argues that this founder, and likely his successor as well, were invented by the chroniclers.

+Al-Sadi, the author of the Tarikh al-Sudan uses the word Sunni or Sonni for the name of the dynasty while the Tarikh al-fattash uses the forms chi and si'i.
+The word may have a Malinke origin meaning "a subordinate or confidant of the ruler", referring to their status as vassals of the Mali Empire.

+Dierk Lange disputes both the idea that the Sonni descended from the Za and that they were vassals of Mali, rather linking them with the Zaghe kings commemorated in the funeral stelae found at Gao-Saney.
+He theorizes that the Zaghe, followers of Sunni Islam, became known as such, and were the Za's rivals for the throne of Gao until finally defeating them in the early 15th century.

+In a similar vein, Leo Africanus wrote that the Songhay ruler 'Soni Heli' was of 'Libyan lineage', but that his black captain 'Abubacr Izchia' rebelled against Ali's sons and put them to death, and rulership thereby 'returned to the blacks.'

+Rise and Fall

 The chronicles do not specify where the early rulers lived.
-As there is evidence that Gao remained under Mali control until the early fifteenth century, it is probably that the early Sunni rulers controlled a region to the south, with the town of Kukiya possibly serving as their capital.
-As the economic strength of Mali Empire relied on controlling routes across the Sahara, it would not have been necessary to control the area to the south of Gao.
+As there is evidence that Gao remained under Mali control until the early fifteenth century, it is probable that the early Sunni rulers controlled a region to the south, with the town of Kukiya possibly serving as their capital.
+Early 15th century inscriptions from Kukiya indicate that the Sonni ruled over a thoroughly Islamic society at that time.

-Al-Sadi, the author of the Tarikh al-Sudan uses the word Sunni or Sonni for the name of the dynasty while the Tarikh al-fattash uses the forms chi and si'i.
-The word may have a Malinke origin meaning "a subordinate or confidant of the ruler".

 Under the rule of Sunni Sulayman, the Songhai captured the Mema region to the west of Lake Débo.
 His successor, Sunni Ali, greatly expanded the territory under Sunni control.
 The dynasty ended in April 1493 when Sunni Bakr Dao was defeated in battle against Askiya Muhammad I.

-The two chronicles agree on the first and last rulers of the dynasty but differ on the number and order of the intervening rulers.